-Now, you know to stay away from (or in many instances be wary of) some of the most popular work at home scams.
+Now, you know to spot some of the most popular work from home scams.
 But what if you encounter a work at home advertisement that doesn’t necessarily fall in any of the above categories?
 How can you tell whether or not it’s a scam?

 How You Can Avoid Work at Home Scams

 Follow these five simple rules for determining whether or not work at home opportunity is a scam:

 1. Is It Too Good to Be True?

 Just like the adage says, “If it sounds too good to be true, it probably is.”

 In other words, if someone is claiming that you can make a lot of money from home, without any experience, and with only a small investment, it’s likely that it’s a scam.